javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 <img style="margin-bottom:10px" src="/blog/javers-vs-envers/employee-aud-matrix.png" alt="employee_aud table" width="679px"/>

-Now, when we see these flags, they become obvious.
+When we see these flags, they become obvious.
 Envers uses them to find records with changes on a given property.

-What if you application is running on production for some time and you didn’t enabled Modification Flags from the very beginning?
-Okay, let’s leave it.
-Time to rerun our test.

 Now, the Envers output seems right: